NASA: New Frontiers program

 The New Frontiers program focuses on specific Solar System exploration goals identified as top priorities by the planetary science community.
 Primary objectives include Solar System exploration employing medium class spacecraft missions to conduct high-science-return investigations.
 New Frontiers builds on the development approach employed by the Discovery program but provides for higher cost caps and schedule durations than are available with Discovery.
-Cost caps vary by opportunity; recent missions have been awarded based on a defined cap of $1 Billion.
-The higher cost cap and projected longer mission durations result in a lower frequency of new opportunities for the program - typically one every several years.
+Cost caps vary by opportunity; recent missions have been awarded based on a defined cap of $1 billion.
+The higher cost cap and projected longer mission durations result in a lower frequency of new opportunities for the program – typically one every several years.
 OSIRIS-REx and New Horizons are examples of New Frontiers missions.

 NASA has determined that the next opportunity to propose for the fifth round of New Frontiers missions will occur no later than the fall of 2024.
 Missions in NASA's New Frontiers Program tackle specific Solar System exploration goals identified as top priorities by the planetary science community.
 Exploring the Solar System with medium-class spacecraft missions that conduct high-science-return investigations is NASA's strategy to further understand the Solar System.

 Large strategic missions

 Large strategic missions (formerly called Flagship missions) are strategic missions that are typically developed and managed by large teams that may span several NASA centers.
 The individual missions become the program as opposed to being part of a larger effort (see Discovery, New Frontiers, etc.).
 The James Webb Space Telescope is a strategic mission that was developed over a period of more than 20 years.
 Strategic missions are developed on an ad-hoc basis as program objectives and priorities are established.
 Missions like Voyager, had they been developed today, would have been strategic missions.
-Three of the Great Observatories were strategic missions (the Chandra X-ray Observatory, Compton, and the Hubble Space Telescope).
+Three of the Great Observatories were strategic missions (the Chandra X-ray Observatory, the Compton Gamma Ray Observatory, and the Hubble Space Telescope).
 Europa Clipper is the next large strategic mission in development by NASA.